sharhar/Leopard-EM/docs/programs/match_template.md

 ### Optics group for micrograph parameters

-Constructing the projective filters requires knowledge of what microscope parameters were used to collect the micrograph, namely the defocus of the image.
+Constructing the appropriate projective filters requires the microscope parameters used to collect the micrograph, namely the defocus of the image.
-These microscope parameters are collected under the `optics_group` block with the most common parameters listed below.
+These microscope parameters are collected under the `optics_group` block with the most commonly modified parameters listed below.

 ```yaml
 optics_group: